-The ConocoPhillips SPIRIT of Conservation and Innovation Program is a public-private partnership focused on two priority areas.
-The conservation of critical habitats as well as the development and adoption of innovative conservation approaches that address water and biodiversity issues.
+The ConocoPhillips SPIRIT of Conservation and Innovation Program is a public-private partnership focused on the conservation of fish and wildlife habitats and the development and adoption of innovative conservation approaches that address water and biodiversity issues.
 The program is a long-standing partnership among ConocoPhillips, National Fish and Wildlife Foundation, and the U.S. Fish and Wildlife Service.